Search for more Everyday Power

 The good news is that parents can take ownership of how our children approach learning by teaching them specific learning strategies.

-4 Ways Parents Can Help Their Kids Become Better Students and Actually Love to Learn
+How Parents Can Help Their Kids Be Better Students

 To start, we need to identify our children’s unique learning style and we do this by watching them play…